Background jobs and queues

 worker: env TERM_CHILD=1 QUEUE=* bundle exec rake resque:work

-You can start both web and worker with foreman start
+You can start both web and worker with `foreman start`

-is needed to enable redis on heroku.
+`heroku addons:create redistogo` is needed to enable redis on heroku.

-Resque scheduler for recurring tasks
+# Resque scheduler for recurring tasks

 All plugins use rufus-scheduler.

-resque-scheduler works in that way to check every 5 seconds if some of the tasks should be processes.
-If it find them, they are pushed to jobs queue.
+resque-scheduler works in that way to check every 5 seconds if some of the tasks

 # lib/tasks/resque.rake